-I like mainly airplanes on the 1/72 and 1/48 scales and military vehicles and figures in 1/35.
+As a modeler, main focus are airplanes on the 1/72 and 1/48 scales and military vehicles and figures in 1/35.

 Personally I like (and this hobby is to give us some pleasure) dirty and worned models, but I also understand that this is not always the reality and therefore these techniques are not always adequate.

 In fact, making a model with a ‘normal’ wear aspect can also be challenging.

 To conclude, I hope you like my stories and ask you for constructive and sincere criticisms.

 THE F-86-F SABRE IN PORTUGAL

 On August 25, 1958, the first North American F-86F Sabre of the Portuguese Air Force (FAP) landed at Air Base N° 2 (BA2), Ota.
 They were part of a shipment of 30 (later 50) planes that were successively received, [...]

 The SU-27 is one of the sexiest aircrafts I ever saw, so I was missing this build :-D

 The SU-27UB from Great Wall Hobby is a fantastic kit.
 Quiet hard work, but with a very rewarding end result.
 Completely OOB, just added a few cables to the la[...]